MDaily7/Life-Expectancy-In-the-US/README.md

 ## Project Overview
 ### Reason for Topic
 We are interested in knowing how health, race, and income factors affect life expectancy and which state or county overall has the highest life expectancy.
-Our hypothesis is that counties with a higher percentage of people who smoke, don't excercise regularly and suffer from obesity will have a lower life expectancy.
+Our hypothesis is that counties with a higher percentage of people who smoke, don't excersise regularly and suffer from obesity will have a lower life expectancy.
 We also predict that other factors such as high male to female pay gap and low median income will

 ### Source Data
 County Health Ranking & Roadmaps: https://www.countyhealthrankings.org/

-County Health Rankings & Roadmaps is a program of the University of Wisconsin Population Health Institute which provides data with evidence and guidance about factors that affect health.
+County Health Ranking & Roadmaps is a program of the University of Winsconsin Population Health Insitute which provides data with evidence and guidance about factors that affect health.
 This dataset measures health in the 50 states of the United States.
 Also, the 2022 County Health Rankings Data is in a xlsx file.
 The dataset contains seven sheets with outcomes and factors rankings, outcomes and factors sub-rankings, ranked measure data, ranked measure sources and years and additional measure data.

 ### Questions to Answer With the data
 * Which ethnicity in each state tends to have the higher life expectancy?